kienerj/pycdxml/pycdxml/cdxml_converter/README.md

 The issues with this basic read/write mechanism is, that the reading and writing can all work without error but the resulting file might still not be readable by ChemDraw either due to a error in the code or an unknown object or property.
 Currently unknown elements simply get ignored (and logged).

 It also means that every type has an `CDXType` implementation even INT8, INT16 etc. which is a bit ugly really but it "unifies" the design.
 Again there is room for improvement, simplification and better performance.

+In terms of logging please be adivised that the debug level should only ever be used in case of troubleshooting a specific file.
+It is very verbose which makes things slow and generates huge log files.